Treatment for COPD with Stem Cells

 Stem cell treatment at the Lung Institute has proven to improve the function of the lungs affected by chronic lung disease, but stem cells are capable of forming any differentiated cell, so they can actually develop into any organ or tissue in the body, which proves their versatility in the medical field.
 Since stem cells self-renew, they divide indefinitely, which means they are ideal for the promotion of healing of of damaged organs.
 As new tissue is created by the stem cells, organs are strengthened and the effects of organ damage are minimized.

 Types of Treatments for COPD with Stem Cells

 The Lung Institute, with locations in Florida, Tennessee, Arizona, and Pennsylvania, offers COPD treatments with adult autologous stem cells.
 The cells come directly from an adult patient’s body only to be administered to the same patient.
 This decreases the potential of rejection and undermines any possible controversy about stem cell therapy.

 The Lung Institute provides the venous (blood-derived) treatment or the bone marrow.
 The recommended stem cell treatment will be determined based on the patient’s health history and their current condition.
 The recommended treatment type will be determined during a physician consultation.
 During stem cell treatment, the stem cells target the damaged tissue or organ in order to reinforce function and improve lives.

 The Treatment Process

 Depending on the therapy recommended, the cells are then extracted from the patient’s body either through the bone marrow or blood.
-The stem cells are isolated by a professional, and almost immediately, the stem cells are given back to the individual either intravenously or with the use of a nebulizer allowing patients to breathe in the stem cells.
+The stem cells are isolated by a professional, and almost immediately, the stem cells are given back to the individual intravenously.
 Now, the stem cells can begin to help promote healing in the damaged lung tissue, so patients can breathe easier and bring their life within reach.